 Saul’s tone was dry.
 “You realize that’s what Adversaries are supposed to do, right?”

 “What if he attacks one of us?”

-“Are you planning to give him cause to do so?”
+“Were you going to give him cause to do so?”
 Deschat considered Morgan for a moment, her eyes lingering on him until she wondered if he was going to blush beneath her gaze.
-“I think you’re mistaking obedience for discipline.”
+“I think you’ve mistaken obedience for discipline.”